-To configure the heater for 2- wire remote thermostat control, use the "MODE" key on the heater keypad to put the control into "STANDBY" mode.
-Then press and hold both the "( - )" and "MODE" keys for 3 seconds until the display shows the code "bo".
+To configure the heater for 2- wire remote thermostat control, use the MODE key on the heater keypad to put the control into STANDBY mode.
+Then press and hold both the DOWN and MODE keys for 3 seconds until the display shows the code "bo".

-On the remote control wiring terminal block (Figure 18), connect the appropriate wires from the remote control to the terminals adjacent to the ORANGE wire ("POOL") and WHITE wire ("24V").
+On the remote control wiring harness (Figure 12), connect the appropriate wires from the remote control to the OR-ANGE wire (POOL) and WHITE wire (24V).

-To operate the heater by remote thermostat, the heater's control must be in either "POOL" or "SPA" mode.
+To operate the heater by remote thermostat, the heater's control must be in either POOL or SPA mode.
 The display will show "bo".
-The "POOL" or "SPA" LED will be illuminated.
+The POOL or SPA LED will be illuminated.
 The remote thermostat will operate the heater.
 The heater's thermostat will function to limit the water temperature to a maximum of 104°F.